Satellite Internet Mini Kit

 Gen 2 router (rectangular): No LED.
 Gen 3 router: Look for the small LED on the front.
 Solid white: Online Blinking white: Booting No light: No power

-Use the Starlink App
+Use the satellite internet App

 Hard Reset the Router